douglasdavis/ddavis.io/content/posts/numpy-histograms.md

 >>> err = np.sqrt(sum_w2)
 ```

-And that's it, now you have an array of bin heights and an array
+Now two arrays exist: `n` contains the heights in each bin, and
-or uncertainty in each bin.
+`err` contains the standard error on the bin heights.

 ## Appendix, a function to combine the two methods: {#appendix-a-function-to-combine-the-two-methods}